aws-neuron/aws-neuron-sdk/docs/tutorial-advanced-neuron-rtd-configs.md

 # Tutorial: Advanced Configurations for Neuron-RTD on an Inf1 instance

-This doc provides steps to configure to start one or more Neuron-RTD to manage different workloads.
+This doc provides steps to configure one or more Neuron-RTD to manage different workloads within the same instance.

-# Prerequisite
+# Prerequisites

 [Getting started:  Installing and Configuring Neuron-RTD on an Inf1 instance](./getting-started-neuron-rtd.md)

 # Single Neuron-RTD

-The default configuration sets up a single Neuron-RTD daemon for all present Inferentia devices in the instance.
+The default configuration sets up a single Neuron-RTD daemon for all present Neuron devices in the instance.
 With the default configuration:
 1. Runtime API server listens on a single UDS endpoint `unix:/run/neuron.sock`
 2. A single runtime daemon(multi threaded) handles all the inference requests.

 # Multiple Neuron-RTD
 Multiple runtime daemon might be preferred in some cases for isolation or for load balancing.
-The following steps explains configuring 4 Neuron-RTD on a inf1.6xl instance and let each daemon to manage 1 Inferentia device.
+The following steps explains configuring 4 Neuron-RTD on a Inf1.6xl instance and let each daemon to manage 1 Neuron device.
-When configuring multiple Neuron-RTD, a configuration file needs to be created to specify the API server endpoint(UDS or TCP port) and logical device id it should manage.
+When configuring multiple Neuron-RTD, a configuration file needs to be created to specify the API server endpoint (UDP or TCP port) and logical device id it should manage.

 ### Identify logical IDs of Inferentia devices